 For information on Orton products, see your Orton dealer or distributor.
-For information on the Firing Institute or publications, contact
+For information on the Firing Institute or publications, contact thick handbuilt ware - needs to be

 Orton Firing Institute, PO Box 2760, Westerville OH 43086, 614-895-2663.

 USING THE THREE CONE SYSTEM